Marval-Australia/Marval-EC2-Creator/README.md

 <li>RESTFul Endpoint from API Gateway</li>
 <li>API Key</li>
 </ul>
-<h2>RESTFul Endpoint</h2>
+<h2>Setting up your AWS EC2 Integration</h2>

+<h3>Step 1 - Create an Action Message</h3>
-<p>The restful endpoint is places into Marval under the webhook information.
+<p>The restful endpoint is placed into Marval under the webhook information.
 The first step is to create an Action Message which will contain the information which is POSTed to the webhook.
+To create an action message, navigate to <b>Maintenance | Request | Action Messages</b>.
 The following is an example of an Action Message which is used to create an instance with Template ID lt-0037fr5582b0da15e.</p>

 ```javascript
 {